itrustmachines/bns-java-client/itm-bns-sample/doc/receiptDao_en.md

 #### findAll

-`findAll` method will find and return all of the receipt in database
+`findAll` method will find and return all the receipt in database

 - For the code of `findAll` method, please refer to [ReceiptDaoSample.java](../src/main/java/com/itrustmachines/sample/ReceiptDaoSample.java)